vim-jp / vimdoc-en / terminal

 let g:termdebug_config['sign'] = '>>'

-If there is no g:terminal_config yet you can use:
+If the variable g:termdebug_config does not yet exist, you can use:

 let g:termdebug_config = {'sign': '>>'}